 Geneva on 20 March 1958.

+Detail B describes the standard dimensions without ISOFIX attachments.
+Figure 1 gives the dimensions for optional stowable ISOFIX attachments.

-The distinguishing number of the Contracting Parties to the 1958 Agreement are reproduced in Annex 3 to the Consolidated Resolution on the Construction of Vehicles (R.E.3), document TRANS/WP.29/78/Rev.2/Amend.3
+2 The distinguishing number of the Contracting Parties to the 1958 Agreement are reproduced in Annex 3 to the Consolidated Resolution on the Construction of Vehicles (R.E.3), document TRANS/WP.29/78/Rev.2/Amend.3

-Child Restraint Fixture (CRF) as defined in Regulation No. 16 (Safety-belts).
+3 Child Restraint Fixture (CRF) as defined in Regulation No. 16 (Safety-belts).